5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 - Next, install [**graphviz**](https://graphviz.org/) via terminal (takes about 10 minutes!):
 	- If you are using **MacPorts**, enter `sudo port install graphviz`
 	- If you are using **Homebrew**, enter `brew install graphviz`
+- Next, download and unzip the [**codecgraph.zip**](https://github.com/5T33Z0/OC-Little-Translated/raw/main/L_ALC_Layout-ID/codecgraph.zip)
+- Copy the `codegraph` folder to the Desktop.
+We need it to visualize the data inside the Codec dump, so we have an easy to read schematic of the codec.
+- Move the `codec_dump.txt` into the "codecgraph" folder
 - Download and extract [**PinConfigurator**](https://github.com/headkaze/PinConfigurator/releases)
 - Download [**Hackintool**](https://github.com/headkaze/Hackintool).
 We may need it for checking PCI devices and Hex to Decimal conversions later.
-- Next, download and unpack the [**codecgraph.zip**](https://github.com/5T33Z0/OC-Little-Translated/raw/main/L_ALC_Layout-ID/codecgraph.zip) from this repo
-- Copy the `codegraph` folder to the desktop.
-We need it to visualize the data inside the Codec dump, so we have an easy to read schematic of the codec.
-- Move the `codec_dump.txt` into the "codecgraph" folder
 - Get a plist editor like PlistEditPro or [**XPlist**](https://github.com/ic005k/Xplist)
 - Download and install the [correct version](https://developer.apple.com/support/xcode/) of [**Xcode**](https://developer.apple.com/download/all/?q=xcode) supported by the macOS you are running.
 The download is about 10 GB and the installed application is about 30 GB, so make sure you have enough space on your drive!
 And: make sure to move the app to the "Programs" folder – otherwise compiling fails.
 - Preparing **AppleALC**: